Assam: Former Oil India Limited GM Ponananda Borgohain passes away

-Guwahati: Former General Manager of the Oil India Limited, Ponananda Borgohain passed away at a private hospital in Guwahati, Assam on Wednesday.
+Guwahati: Former General Manager of the Oil India Limited, Ponananda Borgohain passed away at the age of 78 in a private hospital in Guwahati, Assam on Wednesday.
+He was battling with cancer for several years.

-Borgohain passed away at the age of 78 years after a tough struggle with cancer for several years.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-He was a student of mechanical engineering at the Guwahati College of Engineering.
+He was a student of mechanical engineering at the Guwahati Engineering College.
 After completing his degree in Mechanical Engineering, he started his career as a training engineer in the Mining Department of Oil India Limited, one of the leading oil companies in the country.

 He later served as Head of the Mining Department of Oil India.
 Borgohain retired from Oil India Limited as General Manager.
 Oil India Limited was able to complete many successful crude oil and gas explorations under the leadership of an efficient officer like Borgohain.